 - Abdominal swelling or bloating.
 This is usually a sign of a bladder infection, often a common problem with Wrasses that burrow in the substrate.

-Bacterial diseases usually do not kill fish in a couple of days, especially larger ones, but more over a one to two week period.
-However, there are some viral strains that may do so.
+Bacterial diseases usually do not kill fish in a couple of days, especially larger ones, but moreover a one to two week period.
+However, some viral strains may do so.
 In any case, the prompt isolation of infected fish and treatment with an antibiotic in a QT (quarantine tank) is important.
 Even minor topical infections can progress quickly, and once the disease is in the systemic stage it affects the internal organs.
 The fish stops eating, the respiration rate increases and the fish eventually lays on the bottom and dies.

 You have to take into consideration that you will not be able to determine the exact type of bacteria you are dealing with, mutated strains can be produced, and both bacteria might be present.
-Broad spectrum antibiotics, ones that kill both gram-negative and positive bacteria, such as neomycin, chloramphenicol, nitrofurazone (Furan-2) based products, skin absorbed kanamycin sulfate based antibiotics such as Kanacyn/K-Mycin, and secondly tetracycline, are usually effective treatments.
+Broad-spectrum antibiotics, ones that kill both gram-negative and positive bacteria, such as neomycin, chloramphenicol, nitrofurazone (Furan-2) based products, skin absorbed kanamycin sulfate-based antibiotics such as Kanacyn/K-Mycin, and secondly tetracycline, are usually effective treatments.
 Aquatronics makes an ultra-wide spectrum antibiotic blend of nitrofurazone and kanamycin called Spectrogram that may suit your needs.
 If after a few days of using a particular antibiotic there appears to be no or little improvement in the health of the fish, try another one.
-These are just a few of the many available products on the market, so do your research to insure that the medications you choose are safe to use in conjunction with each other, if you decide to mix them.
+These are just a few of the many available products on the market, so do your research to ensure that the medications you choose are safe to use in conjunction with each other if you decide to mix them.